simpleledger/slpjs/readme.md

-# Example Usage
+# Transaction Examples

-The following examples show how this library should be used.
+The following examples show how this library can be used to make simple token transactions.

+Wallets utilizing this library will want to write their own methods in place of the methods found in `TransactionHelpers` and `BitboxNetwork` classes.

+NOTES:

-NOTE: The [BigNumber.js library](https://github.com/MikeMcl/bignumber.js) is used to avoid precision issues with numbers having more than 15 significant digits.
+* The [BigNumber.js library](https://github.com/MikeMcl/bignumber.js) is used to avoid precision issues with numbers having more than 15 significant digits.

-NOTE: For fast validation performance all of the following examples show how to use SLPJS using default SLP validation via rest.bitcoin.com.
-See [Local Validation](#local-validation) section for instructions on how to validate SLP locally.
+* For the fastest validation performance all of the following transaction examples show how to use SLPJS using default SLP validation via `rest.bitcoin.com`.
+See the [Local Validation](#local-validation) section for instructions on how to validate SLP locally with your own full node.
+* All SLPJS methods require token quantities to be expressed in the smallest possible unit of account for the token (i.e., token satoshis).
+This requires the token's precision to be used to calculate the quantity.
+For example, token having a decimal precision of 9 sending an amount of 1.01 tokens would need to first calculate the sending amount using `1.01 x 10^9 => 1010000000`.

 ## Get Balances